royduin/home-assistant-incomfort/README.md

 Because I'm not a Python developer.
 Can you get it there?
 As mentioned in [this](https://community.home-assistant.io/t/new-climate-thermostat-implementation-tips/74394) topic it should probably splitted into a seperated library where this integration talks with.

+## TODO

+- Refactor?
+I'm not sure everything I did is correct, but it works.
+- Make sure the data is updated on load.
+Now you've to wait for 1 minute until you see data.
+And yes, that's the update interval.
+- Add it to the Home Assistant core.

 ## Ideas, bugs or suggestions?
 Please create a [issue](https://github.com/royduin/home-assistant-incomfort/issues) or a [pull request](https://github.com/royduin/home-assistant-incomfort/pulls).